Density estimates for the solutions of backward stochastic differential equations driven by Gaussian processes: Introduction

-One of the main objective of the present paper concerns the problem of density estimates for the following BSDE \beqlb y_t=h(\eta_T)+\int_t^Tf(s,\eta_s,y_s,z_s)\d s-\int_t^Tz_s\d B^H_s, \ \ t\in[0,T], \eeqlb where $\eta_t=\eta_0+\int_0^tb_s\d s+\int_0^t\sigma_s\d B^H_s$ with $\eta_0, b_s$ and $\sigma_s$ being respectively a constant and deterministic functions, and $B^H$ is a fractional Brownian motion with Hurst parameter $H\in(0,1)$.
+One of the main objective of the present paper concerns the problem of density estimates for the following BSDE \beqlb y_t=h(\eta_T)+\int_t^Tf(s,\eta_s,y_s,z_s)\d s-\int_t^Tz_s\d B^H_s, \ \ t\in[0,T], \eeqlb where $\eta_t=\eta_0+\int_0^tb_s\d s+\int_0^t\sigma_s\d B^H_s$ with $\eta_0, b_s$ and $\sigma_s$ being respectively a constant and deterministic functions, and $B^H$ is a fractional Brownian motion with Hurst parameter $H\in(0,1)$, the stochastic integral is the divergence-type integral.
 Precise assumptions on the (deterministic and joint measurable) generator $f:[0,T]\times\R\times\R\times\R\rightarrow\R$ and $h:\R\rightarrow\R$ will be specified in later sections.
 Let us recall that, $B^H$ with Hurst parameter $H\in(0,1)$ is a center Gaussian process with covariance \beqnn R_H(t,s):=\E\left(B^H_tB^H_s\right)=\frac{1}{2}\left(t^{2H}+s^{2H}-|t-s|^{2H}\right),\, t,s\in[0,T]. \eeqnn This implies that for each $p\geq 1$, there holds $\E(|B_t^H-B_s^H|^p)=C(p)|t-s|^{pH}$.
 Then $B^H$ is $(H-\epsilon)$-order H\"{o}lder continuous for any $\epsilon>0$ and is an $H$-self similar process.
-This, together with the fact that $B^{1/2}$ is a Brownian motion, converts fractional Brownian motion into a natural generalization of Brownian motion and leads to many applications in models of physical phenomena and finance.
+This, together with the fact that $B^{1/2}$ is a Brownian motion, converts fractional Brownian motion into a natural generalization of Brownian motion and leads to many applications in modelling physical phenomena and finance behaviours.